marcellus-ku-238/lx-blade-components/README.md

 # lx-blade-components
-Laravel x-blade components is a component library built with Tailwind CSS.
+Laravel x-blade components is a component library built to support livewire and tailwind based project.

 ## Installation